The House of Windsor has had a long love affair with the automobile. With King Edward VII's first

 Preston Tucker built the world's safest car, with revolutionary new technology that promised to turn the automotive industry upside down.
 The Tucker featured a rear mounted engine, a padded dash, and a Cyclops Eye (a movable center third headlight) among other innovations.
 But corporate fear and government interference crushed the dream and only 51 Tucker cars were built.
 Today, they are the holy grail of classic car collecting.

 In the early 20th century the motorcar took the reins from the horse and carriage for the summertime tradition of high societies, grand tour of Europe's best cities and scenic locales.
 These autos made for easier and faster travel for the European elite.
 The touring car has become a symbol of status and elegance.
 Early makers created bespoke, coach built models to cater to every need of the motoring tourist.
 In later years, luxury manufacturers implored speed and sleek features to entice buyers.
-Automotive greats like Alfa Romeo, Bentley, Jaguar, Aston Martin, Mercedes Benz, Porsche and Ferrari dominated this opulent category of models in the last century, and continue to do so today.
+Automotive greats like Alfa Romeo, BMW, Mercedes Benz, MG, Delahaye and Ferrari dominated this opulent category of models.